Here's our suggestions for helping your relationships survive isolation:

 - Keep talking – check with each other that any new routines are working for both of you and for your family.

 - Keep fit and active – any physical exercise, especially morning exercise, releases endorphins that can dramatically improve your mood and energy.
 Exercise can be something that you do together, or something you each do to establish your own ‘private’ time.

 - Family and friends – make sure that you each maintain relationships outside the couple.

 - Stay smart – don’t spend all day in your pyjamas!
 Your appearance can have a positive impact on your mood and proves to your partner that it’s important to you that you remain attractive to each other

-If you recognise that your relationship wasn’t in a good place before this enforced isolation and that you need help getting through the next few weeks, or if you’re struggling with your current situation, we can provide relationship counselling on-line (Skype, FaceTime, etc) to both individuals and to couples.
-Please call us on 01423 206 816 or email email@example.com for more information.
+If you recognise that your relationship wasn’t in a good place before isolation and that you felt that you’ve needed help getting through the last couple of months, we can provide relationship counselling for both individuals and couples.
+Our meeting space complies with social distancing for face-to-face meetings, or we can provide counselling sessions on-line (Skype, Zoom, etc), or via telephone.
+Please call us on 01423 206 816 or email firstname.lastname@example.org for more information.